 Following a support incident, we may send you a survey about your experience and offerings.
 You must opt-out of support surveys separately from other communications provided by Yaware by contacting Support or through the email footer.
 To review and edit your personal information collected through our support services, please contact us by using our web form.

-Why we need this data?
+1.3.
+Why do we need this data?

 - Data brokers from which we obtain demographic data to supplement the data we collect.